-Please plan to arrive on Saturday, May 20 or Sunday, May 21, 2017.
+Please plan to arrive on Saturday, May 18 or Sunday, May 19, 2019.
 Ms. Carol Williams will be your contact for information about housing and related details.
-If you should have any questions or concerns, please feel free to call her at (412) 648-9003 or email Carol Williams.
+I f you should have any questions or concerns, please feel free to call her at (412) 648-9003 or email Carol Williams.
 If you cannot get in touch with Ms.Williams, then address your concerns to Dr. Penny Morel .

 What dorm will I be in and will I have a roommate?

-If you accept the housing we provide, you will be living in a University of Pittsburgh dorm and sharing a room.
-SURP students will be housed in Pennsylvania Hall.
+If you accept the housing we provide, you will be living in a University of Pittsburgh apartment and sharing a room.
+SURP students will be housed in Bouquet Gardens.

-Some specifics about Pennsylvania Hall will follow.
-Please pick up your keys at the Panther Central in the lobby of the Litchfield Towers (open 24/7;) during check-in where you will receive your key card and room assignments.
+Some specifics about Bouquet Gardens will follow.
+Please pick up your keys at the Panther Central in the lobby of the Litchfield Towers (open 24/7) during check-in where you will receive your key card and room assignments.
 When you collect your keys, ask where you can "park" during unloading, if you need that info.
-The key card for your room will open the entrance door to your room.
-The bedrooms are furnished with a chest of drawers, single bed and desk and have ample closet space.
-Each bedroom has bathroom facilities with a sink, shower and toilet.
-You will need to bring with you your own bedding including pillow,extra long twin size sheets, blankets and towels.
+The key card for your apartment will open the entrance door to your apartment.
+You will be assigned a shared bedroom - each shared bedroom has bathroom facilities with a sink, shower and toilet.
+Bedding, blankets, and towels will be provided.
 Janitorial services are not provided, so you will be responsible for keeping your suite clean.
-Each dorm suite comes with a refrigerator and a microwave.
+Each apartment comes with a living room and full kitchen.